Macchina-CLI/macchina/README.md

 # Minimalism <a name="minimal"></a>

 _Macchina_ first started as a barebones fetcher, but has evolved to incorporate the many aspects people love to see in their fetcher.
-This evolution however did not discard the minimalistic look that I envisioned for it.
+This evolution however did not discard the minimalistic look that was envisioned for the program.

 Here's what you can make it look like using the various supported flags.